KajalAhir23/taskly/README.md

-# TodoApp_Project
+# Taskly

-A simple Todo App made with HTML, CSS, and JavaScript to manage daily tasks easily.
+A clean task management tool built with HTML , CSS and JavaScript.
+It features a responsive UI to add, track, and manage your daily productivity goals

 🔗 Live Demo: https://todoapp-torte-2b932a.netlify.app/